Cancellation or suspension of Assistance for Isolated Children (AIC) 102-10030040

 3 |

-Set up review + Read more ...
-In Customer First, create a manual review on the Review Registration (RVR) screen and complete the fields as follows:
+Create a manual review + Read more ...
+In Customer First, create a manual review on the Review Registration (RVR) screen and update the following fields:

 The review will mature on the Due Date coded in the RVR activity.
 Workload Management will allocate the review for manual action.
 Update the DOC on the customer record with the date the review will fall due.
 Procedure ends here. |